fo-dicom/fo-dicom/Documentation/v5/usage/upgrade4to5.md

 * There are now only asynchronous server provider interfaces.
 All synchronous methods have been replaced by asynchronous.

 * Instances of `DicomClient` and `DicomServer` are not created directly, but via a `DicomClientFactory` or a `DicomServerFactory`.
   If you are in a "DI-Environment" like Asp.Net, then inject a `IDicomClientFactory` instance and use this to create a DicomClient.
-Otherwise call `DicomClientFactory.CreateDicomClient(...)`.
+Otherwise call `DicomClientFactory.Create(...)`.
 This is a wrapper around accessing the internal DI container, getting the registered IDicomClientFactory and then calling this.
 So this is more overhead.

 * DicomServiceOptions cannot be passed as parameter to DicomServer constructor/factory any more, but the values of options have to be set to the created instance of DicomServer.